Nursing

 BACHELOR OF SCIENCE

-The RN to BSN Program ensures that our existing Alaska-based Registered Nurses can continue to provide care in local health facilities while pursuing higher education and professional goal attainment.
-Our distinctive program not only provides an educational pathway for Registered Nurses to attain their bachelor’s degree in Nursing (RN-BSN), but delivers an education that is grounded in cultural competence and cultural safety.
+The RN to BSN program ensures that Alaska-based Registered Nurses can continue providing care in local health facilities while pursuing higher education and advancing their professional goals.
+This flexible pathway supports working nurses in earning their Bachelor of Science in Nursing while offering an education grounded in cultural competence and cultural safety.
+The program also incorporates Indigenous ways of knowing and prepares nurses to serve as health and wellness advocates for Alaska Native communities across the state.

 Career Opportunities

-As the focus of healthcare shifts to primary prevention and care at the community level, the need for Alaska-based nurses grows.
-Registered Nurses who attain a BSN degree have greater job placement opportunities and increased earning potential throughout the State of Alaska.
+Registered Nurses who attain a BSN degree have greater job placement opportunities and increased earning potential throughout the country.

 Most courses are offered in two 7-week modules via distance delivery (full semester is 15 weeks).
 Applicants are accepted for both Fall and Spring semesters.